A Guide To Insurance Coverage for Ketamine Infusion Treatments (for chronic pain patients)

 Since we opened our doors in 2011, insurance coverage has been a focal point for speculation, debate, and questions.
 We are excited to have evolved our process in regards to insurance coverage for pain conditions from offering a superbill to the patient to actively assisting in the process of determining whether you are eligible for insurance coverage and placing you in the best possible position to get your treatments covered (in full or partially).

-That’s where I come into the fold.
-My name is Karrie and I’m the Billing Coordinator here at Ketamine Wellness Centers.
-I speak to pain patients and insurance providers every day.
-I have over 20 years of experience as a billing expert and am excited to bring that into this young and exciting world of treatment.
-I’m also thrilled to say that KWC has gone through the credentialing process in every state that we operate a clinic in.
+That’s where our billing coordinators come in at Ketamine Wellness Centers.
+Our billing coordinators speak to pain patients and insurance providers every day.
+They have years of experience and they are excited to say that KWC has gone through the credentialing process in every state that we operate a clinic in.

 While KWC cannot guarantee coverage or payment of any charges or treatment costs by the patient’s insurance, I can certainly provide a prospective patient with a clearer view of whether they may qualify to have your ketamine infusion treatments covered by your insurer.

-To help out with determining eligibility and setting expectations, I’ve put together what I believe to the most important points of consideration for insurance coverage for pain conditions treatable by ketamine infusion therapy.
+To help out with determining eligibility and setting expectations, we’ve put together the most important points of consideration for insurance coverage for pain conditions treatable by ketamine infusion therapy.

 Make sure you meet the criteria